1500 sq m

 The six floor property offers both retail and office accommodation and was acquired by Royal London Asset Management from Development Securities for £8.85million.

 The 16,311 sq ft building on Warwick Street has been stripped back to the core and has undergone a full redevelopment, including redesigned windows and a vibrant green brick façade to grant more architectural definition and visual interest from the street.

-Office accommodation featuring underfloor air conditioning has been created on floors 1-4 and the Ground and basement floors are reserved for retail use.
-As a speculative office development, the high level return air option was preferred due to the ease of positioning Fantiles for future tenants as there is no underfloor segregation in the plenum.
+Office accommodation featuring the AET CAM-V Underfloor Air Conditioning System has been created on floors 1-4 and the Ground and basement floors are reserved for retail use.
+As a speculative office development, the high level return air option was preferred due to the ease of positioning Fantiles for future tenants.

 The project was developed under Royal London Asset Management’s sustainability framework and is expected to be awarded BREEAM “Very Good”.